 - Resources and relationships can be defined with simple Java Beans and annotations or programmatically.
-The later allows virtually any kind of customization at runtime, like setting up repositories dynamically.
-One example is crnk-data-jpa that is able to expose any JPA entity as JSON:API resource. - Resources and relationships can be entirely decoupled concerns.
-For example, an independent relationship repository C can introduce a relationship between a resource a and resource b implemented by resource repositories A and B. For example, an audit component could intercept and log any modifications.
-Access to it is provided by introducing a new relationship history onto each resource. - Information about resources, relationships and repositories are available trough a Java API and JSON:API endpoint. - Filters and decorators allow to intercept and modify every step along the request chain.
+The later allows virtually any kind of customization at runtime.
+One example is crnk-data-jpa that is able to expose any JPA entity as resource. - Resources and relationships can be entirely decoupled concerns.
+A new relationship repository can introduce an additional relationship to existing resources.
+For example, an audit component could intercept and log any modifications and introduce a new relationship history onto each resource to access it. - Information about resources, relationships and repositories are available trough a Java API and resource endpoint. - Filters and decorators allow to intercept and modify every step along the request chain.
 This can be used, for example, to enforce security, collect metrics or do tracing.